Kometa-Team/Kometa/docs/defaults/overlays/commonsense.md

 # CommonSense Age Rating Default Overlay File

-The `- pmm: commonsense` Overlay File is used to create an overlay based on the CommonSense Age Rating on each item within your library.
+The `commonsense` Overlay File is used to create an overlay based on the CommonSense Age Rating on each item within your library.

 Note that this file requires the `mass_content_rating: mdb_commonsense` operation to be set against your library so that the content ratings are taken from CommonSense.